 (ii) Significantly decreases the efficiency of the solar collector system.

 The homeowners argued the limitation is not reasonable because it makes their house less efficient.
 The court doubts that this is the case.
 But, more to the point, the court says that if it is true the house is now less energy efficient, the homeowners’ wounds are “self-inflicted.”
-Because, ultimately, the court found that the HOA’s limitation is reasonable.
+Ultimately, the court ruled in favor of the HOA, rejecting the argument that the HOA’s order was an unreasonable limitation on their solar installation.
+The court explains that the homeowners’ interpretation of reasonableness goes against the purpose and text of the statute.

 Note: Our firm does not handle these types of cases.
 We post this only for information purposes (and we like reading and talking about Maryland case law even outside of personal injury cases).